AviatrixSystems/avxlabs-docs/flightschool_aws/docs/lab1.md

 ### Description

 Along with the Aviatrix Controller, CoPilot is also deployed.
-CoPilot will be your best buddy for configuring, visualizing and operating the Multicloud environment.
+CoPilot will be your best buddy for configuring, visualizing and operating your cloud environment.

 ### Validate